ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ## 1. Project Overview

 In industrial factories, monitoring motor current is very important to find machine faults and protect the system from overloads.
-The main goal of this project was to measure the real-time current of the punching machine's motor during its work cycle.
-In this case, the objective of measuring the current was to stop the machine if the power exceeds a safe limit.
+My main goal in this project was to measure the real-time current of the punching machine's motor during its work cycle.
+In this case, my objective was to stop the machine if the power exceeds a safe limit.
 This current is read by an Arduino Uno R3, which controls a relay to switch the motor on or off.
 Additionally, the project required the possibility to change the motor's rotation direction.
-This specific part will be explained in broad strokes because it was a shared task with my team.
+I'll explain this specific part in broad strokes because it was a shared task with my team.

 To do this, I designed and built an electronic system with three main parts: